WualterS00/Umapyoi-AutoReroll/README.md

 #### **📱 Discord Notification Failures**
 **Problem**: Discord notifications not working **Solutions**:
-- Verify webhook URL is correct
+- Ensure you're logged into Discord
-- Test webhook using online tools
+- Check your Discord account permissions
-- Check Discord server permissions
+- Verify the bot has internet access
-- Ensure bot has internet access
+- Restart the application and try again
-- Verify webhook channel exists
+- Make sure Discord is running on your computer

 #### **🚀 Performance Issues**
 **Problem**: Bot running slowly or freezing